meilisearch/documentation/learn/advanced/indexation.md

 7. Since indexation speed is tightly connected to the size of your payload, using lightweight dataset formats such as CSV and NDJSON can lead to increased performance

-- Do not run MeiliSearch in machine using a HDD (Hard Disk Drive).
-Most of the recent cloud providers do not offer this kind of service anymore, but it can still happen.
+8. Always prefer machines using SSDs (Solid State Drives).
+We strongly recommend not running MeiliSearch in HDDs (Hard Disk Drives).

 - Ensure your cloud provider does not limit your I/O operations, like AWS does with their [Amazon EBS service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html) for example.